Python

 Training

 The algorithm chosen for this example is XGBoost, so we have two options for training.
-The first one is to use the built-in XGBoost provided by AWS Sagemaker or we can use the open source package for XGBoost.
+The first one is to use the built-in XGBoost provided by AWS SageMaker, or we can use the open source package for XGBoost.
 In this particular example, we will use the built-in algorithm provided by AWS.

-In SageMaker, behind the scenes is all container based, so we need to specify the locations of the chosen algorithm containers.
+In SageMaker, behind the scenes is all container-based, so we need to specify the locations of the chosen algorithm containers.
 To specify the linear learner algorithm, we use a utility function to obtain its URL.

 The complete list of built-in algorithms can be found here: https://docs.aws.amazon.com/sagemaker/latest/dg/algos.html

 So let's proceed with the training process.
-First we need to specify the ECR container location for Amazon SageMaker's implementation of XGBoost.
+First, we need to specify the ECR container location for Amazon SageMaker's implementation of XGBoost.

 1container = sagemaker.image_uris.retrieve(region=boto3.Session().region_name, framework='xgboost', version='latest')

-Because we are training with the CSV file format, we'll create s3_inputs that our training function can use as a pointer to the files in S3, which also specify that the content type is CSV.
+that our training function can use as a pointer to the files in S3, which also specifies that the content type is CSV.

 1s3_input_train = sagemaker.inputs.TrainingInput(s3_data = 's3://{}/{}/train'.format(bucket, prefix), content_type='csv') 2s3_input_validation = sagemaker.inputs.TrainingInput(s3_data = 's3://{}/{}/validation'.format(bucket, prefix), content_type='csv')